Key Takeaway

-Understanding BPC-157's Regulatory Classification
+How BPC-157's Regulatory Classification

 FDA Status

 In late 2023 and into 2024, the FDA increased scrutiny of peptide products sold by compounding pharmacies and online retailers.
 Some peptides were flagged for safety concerns or misleading marketing.
-BPC-157 has not been classified as a banned substance by the FDA, but the regulatory environment is evolving, and enforcement actions against unregulated sellers have increased.
+BPC-157 hasn't been classified as a banned substance by the FDA, but the regulatory environment is evolving, and enforcement actions against unregulated sellers have increased.

 DEA Scheduling